smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

 ```

-Assembly code we need to compile and link it the usual way..
+Assembly code needs to be compiled and linked in the usual way..
 ```
 nasm -f elf32 -o decoder.o decoder.nasm
 ld -z execstack -o decoder decoder.o
 ```

-But to get opcode we need to modify objdump/cut command as output has more that 6 columns so instead of ```cut -f1-6``` we need to use ```cut -f1-7``` as follows:
+But to get opcode we need to modify the usual objdump/cut command as output has more that 6 columns, so instead of ```cut -f1-6``` we need to use ```cut -f1-7``` as follows:

 ```
 objdump -d $1 |grep '[0-9a-f]:'|grep -v 'file'|cut -f2 -d:|cut -f1-7 -d' '|tr -s ' '|tr '\t' ' '|sed 's/ $//g'|sed 's/ /\\x/g'|paste -d '' -s |sed 's/^/"/'|sed 's/$/"/g'